-Assessment results have driven several observable changes on our campus, many of which have been outlined through preceding responses in this section.

-One of the most notable changes driven by assessment results is the addition of our two site-based Data and Standards Specialists (DASS).
-They have been collaborating at the district level with their counterparts from other school sites and with our TOSA (Teacher on Special Assignment) to enhance the amount of usable data provided to teachers and to PLCs and have been aiding in the design of the IAB framework.
+Findings Supporting Evidence Assessment results have driven several observable changes on our DASS/TOSA job descriptions campus, many of which have been outlined through preceding responses in DASS/TOSA e-mail this section. communications One of the most notable changes driven by assessment results is the addition of our two site-based Data and Standards Specialists (DASS).
+They IAB schedule and results have been collaborating at the district level with their counterparts from other LA IAB Schedule school sites and with our TOSA (Teacher on Special Assignment) to enhance the amount of usable data provided to teachers and to PLCs and CAASPP results have been aiding in the design of the IAB framework.
+Junior-level English PLC agendas